-Weight Gain and Obesity
+Weight gain and obesity

 Sleep deprivation is linked to weight gain and obesity in both adults and children, with sleep time less than 7 hours per night related to a higher body mass index (BMI).

 Loss of sleep has been associated with impaired glucose tolerance and diabetes.
-These conditions are marked by an abnormally high level of glucose in the blood for an extended period of time, following a meal or diagnostic injection of glucose.
+These conditions are marked by an abnormally high level of glucose in the blood for an extended period of time following a meal or diagnostic injection of glucose.

-One study found that middle-aged adults that self-reported to have 5 hours or less of sleep per night were 2.5 times more likely to suffer from diabetes.
+One study found that middle-aged adults who self-reported to have 5 hours or less of sleep per night were 2.5 times more likely to suffer from diabetes.
 Diabetes is also closely linked to obesity, and the increased risk of diabetes may be associated with weight changes observed in sleep deprivation.

-Some epidemiological research has also linked deprivation of sleep to increased risk of cardiovascular events, such as myocardial infarction and stroke.
+Some epidemiological research has also linked deprivation of sleep to an increased risk of cardiovascular events, such as myocardial infarction and stroke.
 It is unclear, however, if this is a direct result of reduced sleep quality or as a consequence of increased incidence of obesity and diabetes.

-The mechanism that is responsible for increasing the risk of cardiovascular events may involve changes in blood pressure, the sympathetic nervous system or impaired glucose tolerance.
+The mechanism that is responsible for increasing the risk of cardiovascular events may involve changes in blood pressure, the sympathetic nervous system, or impaired glucose tolerance.

-Mood and Behavior
+Mood and behavior

-Changes in mood and behavior are usually the first signs that become evident in individuals with sleep deprivation, even in early stages of the condition.
+Changes in mood and behavior are usually the first signs that become evident in individuals with sleep deprivation, even in the early stages of the condition.

-Cognition and Motor Functions
+Cognition and motor functions